matcha1214/sample-gpu-accelerated-transformer-Qwen2-0.5B/transformer-main/README.md

 List all the matrix-vector multiplies in a Qwen2 0.5B layer, including the (M, K) dimensions of the matrix.
 (Do not include grouped-query attention).

+A single layer of the Qwen2 0.5B model involves seven key matrix-vector multiplication operations when processing input data.
+Within the attention mechanism, these include: the query projection, where an (896, 896) matrix transforms the 896-dimensional input hidden state into query vectors; the key projection, using a (128, 896) matrix to produce key vectors from the same input; the value projection, with a (128, 896) matrix creating value vectors; and finally, the output projection, where an (896, 896) matrix combines the attention outputs back into the hidden state dimension.
+The feed-forward network part of the layer also contains three such operations: a gate projection with a (4864, 896) matrix, an up projection also with a (4864, 896) matrix, and a down projection employing an (896, 4864) matrix to process the activations.
+The first dimension (M) of these (M, K) pairs indicates the output size, while the second dimension (K) matches the input vector's size.

 ### Question 2.2 (2 points)
 Treating each query head as a row of a matrix, what are the dimensions of the matrix-matrix multiply in a Qwen2 0.5B layer grouped-query attention operation?
 Assume current sequence length is 1234 tokens.

+In the Qwen2 0.5B model's grouped-query attention mechanism, when processing a sequence of 1234 tokens, the core matrix-matrix multiplication to calculate attention scores can be conceptually viewed as an operation between a (14, 64) query matrix and a (64, 1234) transposed key matrix.
+This results in a (14, 1234) attention score matrix, where each of the 14 query heads (each 64-dimensional) calculates its relevance to each of the 1234 token positions.
+While in practice, due to grouped-query attention, these 14 query heads are grouped and share 2 sets of key/value heads (meaning 7 query heads attend to one set of keys/values at a time), this conceptual (14, 1234) output dimension accurately represents the combined attention scores across all query heads for the entire sequence.

 ### Question 2.3 (5 points)
 Assuming off-chip memory bandwidth is the limiting factor, what is the theoretical minimum inference latency (in ms) for Qwen2 0.5B on an A100-PCIE-40GB, with BF16 weights?
 Assume small sequence length (i.e. KV cache size is negligible).

+The theoretical minimum time (latency) to generate a single token with the Qwen2 0.5B model on an A100-PCIE-40GB GPU, using BF16 precision for its weights and assuming memory bandwidth is the sole bottleneck, is approximately 0.635 milliseconds.
+This calculation is based on the model's specific size of 494 million parameters, which translates to 988 million bytes (988 MB) when stored in BF16 format (2 bytes per parameter).
+Given the A100-PCIE-40GB's memory bandwidth of 1,555 GB per second, the latency is found by dividing the total model size in bytes by the memory bandwidth in bytes per second.
+This figure represents an ideal scenario where data transfer is perfectly efficient and computational overhead is negligible.

 ### Question 2.4 (5 points)
 Determine the sequence length at which the KV cache becomes non-negligible in terms of performance;
 specifically, at what sequence length in Qwen2 0.5B would the KV cache become 10% the size of the model parameters?

+For the Qwen2 0.5B model, the KV cache (which stores past key and value states for efficient generation) would reach 10% of the total model parameter size at a sequence length of approximately 8,040 tokens.
+The model has 494 million parameters, amounting to 988 million bytes in BF16 format; 10% of this is 98.8 million bytes.
+Each token added to the sequence requires storing its key and value vectors across all 24 layers.
+For Qwen2 0.5B, this means storing 2 key vectors of 64 dimensions each and 2 value vectors of 64 dimensions each, per layer, all in BF16 (2 bytes per value).
+This sums up to 12,288 bytes per token for the entire KV cache.
+Dividing the 98.8 million byte threshold by 12,288 bytes per token gives the sequence length where the KV cache size becomes a significant fraction of the model's weight storage.

 ### Coding (75 points)
 Complete: